March 1, 2022

 MILLER PEAK

 The next 4.4 miles of winding dirt trail after Montezuma Pass went uphill the entire way.
 Despite this, I felt physically strong.
-The views were getting better and better as I climbed, and openess of the terrain meant I could now see there were a lot more people out hiking than I’d anticipated.
+The views were getting better and better as I climbed, and the openess of the terrain meant I could now see there were a lot more people out here hiking than I’d anticipated.

-After eating a small lunch at the trail’s junction, I decided to go for it.
+Last night during dinner, Mike suggested I take the mile-long detour up to Miller Peak for the panoramic views of the area.
+The AZT finishes climbing at the Miller Peak junction (at 9,090’), but it’s still another 376 vertical feet to get to the summit.
+So after eating a small lunch at the trail’s junction, I decided to go for it.
 I stowed my pack behind some trees and made the climb.
 This short detour would be my first encounter with snow on the AZT, yet it was easy to navigate and short-lived.

+As Mike promised, I could see for miles at the top of Miller Peak.
+I even had enough cell signal to send a quick text home to let my loved ones know I was officially on the trail.
 Yet in hindsight, I probably should have skipped this side trip.
 I didn’t know it then, but I’d need every last ounce of stamina by the end of the day.
 And this little side jaunt wasted precious time and energy.

 BATHTUB SPRINGS

 Unfortunately, my progress to Bathtub Springs was dramatically hindered thanks to the snow ahead on the trail.
-There hadn’t been any hint of snow on the 6.2 miles up to the Miller Peak junction, but the shady north side of these mountains were filled with slush, snow, and quite a few sketchy areas.
+There hadn’t been any hint of snow on the 6.2 miles up to the Miller Peak junction, but the shady north side of these mountains was filled with slush, snow, and quite a few sketchy areas.

 I wouldn’t describe the terrain here as being so bad that you needed microspikes.
 But the trampled snow was definitely slick enough that it forced me to slow my pace considerably and focus on every step.
-The narrow trail had a sloping drop-off that would make for a gnarly fall, if I wasn’t careful.
+The narrow trail had a sloping drop-off that would make for a gnarly fall if I wasn’t careful.

 My only vague goal for today was to set up my tent somewhere between Bathtub Springs (mile 8) and the windmill (mile 17) today.
 But I was really hoping to make it back down to 6,000’ elevation before dark.

 One maxim I’d learned a few years ago was “hike high, camp low.”
-Instead of setting up camp at whatever high elevation you ascended to during the day, it’s better to allow your body recover by sleeping at lower elevations, when possible.
+Instead of setting up camp at whatever high elevation you ascended to during the day, it’s better to allow your body to recover by sleeping at lower elevations, when possible.
 Bathtub Springs was at 8,564’ elevation, so I definitely wanted to push onward.

-I was still fairly unsure of the number or quality of water sources that laid ahead of me though.
+I was still fairly unsure of the number or quality of water sources that lay ahead of me though.
 The FarOut (Guthook) app had very few recent water comments.
 The majority of the crowdsourced info seemed to be from last fall’s SOBO thru-hikers, which didn’t do me much good.
 They’d been relying on the summer monsoons for water, whereas I was relying on the winter snowpack.

 ELEVATION WOES